 Every hour we archive the data that is older than 30 days into a backup table.

 Mobile users may be asked to use the support email function, which will generate an email of required debug information.

 Support email can be configured here.

-You can integrate Audit Trail APIs into your application to leverage advanced search capabilities or improve integration with the existing system.
+Integrate Audit Trail APIs into your application to leverage advanced search capabilities or improve integration with the existing system.

-Learn more about API Access in our documentation.
+Learn more about API Access.